Deadline

 • an invitation to speak at the adviser recognition luncheon on Saturday of the Fall JEA/NSPA National High School Journalism Convention, which includes two complimentary meal tickets for the winner and a guest

-• roundtrip airfare and up to three nights paid lodging for the fall convention where he or she receives the award (note that convention registration is not covered, if the winner wishes to attend events beyond the luncheon)
+• roundtrip economy airfare and up to two nights paid lodging at the fall convention where he or she is recognized

 • a monthly column space on JEADigitalMedia.org (optional)